nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 2b1.
 TARS shows an error message<br>
   Use case resumes at step 1

+2c.
+The task already exists<br>

+> 2c1.
+TARS shows an error message<br>
+  Use case resume at step 1

 #### Use case: UC03- Delete task

 **MSS**